 There were some doozies.
 The attacks were audacious.
 Many of these attacks involved ransomware.
 Attackers broke into networks and encrypted software and data, and demanded money to decrypt them, usually in bitcoin or other cryptocurrency.

-It was more than ransomware.
+But it was more than ransomware.
 Enterprises are also experiencing some of the old-fashioned hacks that attempt to capture data, once again either held for ransom or for sale on the open market.
 In an increasing number of cases, such attacks are politically motivated, designed by a hostile foreign power to attempt to destabilize specific functionality.

 Here are what I consider to be the top breaches of 2021.